Bundle of Joy: Release

 The movie's premiere was given at the Capitol Theatre in New York on December 19, 1956.
 The event doubled as a fundraiser for refugees of the Hungarian Revolution, which had ended only a month earlier.
 George Jessel was the master of ceremonies.
 Archduke Leopold of Habsburg and his sister were notable guests along with other celebrities and executives of RKO pictures.
 The event raised $21,000 for CARE and First Aid for Hungary, which was formed on October 29, 1956, in order to "bring aid to the hundreds of Hungarian Freedom Fighters who had been forced to seek refuge in neighboring Austria and had thus cast an enormous burden upon that country".

 Eddie Fisher later wrote that he "tried my best to do a good job in" the film.
 "In fact, both Debbie and I worked so hard that we didn’t even go home during the last few weeks of shooting.
 We stayed in a bungalow on the lot."
 When he saw the final cut he said "As bad as I was, the picture was even worse, a bomb...
 Bundle of Joy laid a financial egg, the dishwater ordinary songs disappeared without a trace and Debbie’s was the only movie career that managed to survive".

+Kinematograph Weekly did say the film "did very well" at the British box office.